frederickf/fentastic/README.md

-# deFENsible
+# fentastic
-Protection from malformed chess FEN strings
+Fentastic is scientifically proven to improve your mental health, enhance your relationships, increase your range of motion, foster mental well being, and validate and parse Forsyth–Edwards Notation (FEN) strings used to describe a particular board position of a chess game.

 ## Installation

 ```
-npm install fenjs
+npm install fentastic
 ```

-## About deFENce
+## About

-There are other FEN parsers and validators, and it's not really that difficult to write one.
-Split on white space, split the piece placement field on "/", then apply few regexs to each field and you're done.
-While this is a perfectly valid approach, it is missing something: detailed error messages that identify why the FEN is invalid, including the expected characters, the characters found to be invalid and the location in the string where the error was found. fenjs provides those error messages.
+Fentastic's claim to fame is excessively detailed error messages that identify why the FEN is invalid, including the field in which the error occurred, the expected characters, the characters found to be invalid and the location in the string where the error was found.
+Fentastic can also be used to create a JavaScript representation of FEN string, if that's what you're into.

 ## Usage

-Use the `validateFen()` or `parseFen()` to evaluate a FEN string.
-Both will validate the FEN based on the FEN standard and return an object with a boolean valid key. `parseFen() will also return structured data describing the FEN (see Valid results section below)
+Use the `validateFen()` or `parseFen()` functions to evaluate a FEN string.
+Both will validate the FEN string based on the FEN standard and return an object with a boolean valid key and errors if the FEN string is invalid. `parseFen()` will also return structured data describing a valid FEN string (see Valid results section below).

 ```
-// require is also supported
+// CommonJS is also supported
-import { validateFen, parseFen } from 'fenjs'
+import { validateFen, parseFen } from 'fentastic'

 // Use parseFen(str) or validateFen(str)
 const result = parseFen('rnbqkbnr/pp1ppppp/8/2p5/4P3/8/PPPP1PPP/RNBQKBNR w KQkq c6 0 2')